Our lawyers are handing Xelijanz lawsuit in all 50 states.

 To qualify as a potential Xeljanz plaintiff with our law firm, you will need to satisfy at least the following three requirements:

 - You were taking Xeljanz or Xeljanz XR for treatment of arthritis for a minimum of 6 months.

 - You were taking the higher Xeljanz dose - 10 mg twice a day.

 - You suffered a pulmonary embolism, deep vein thrombosis, stroke or other blood clot related injury while taking Xeljanz.

-If you (or a deceased family member) satisfies all 3 of these conditions, you may be entitled to file a lawsuit against Pfzier.Value of Xeljanz Cases
+If you (or a deceased family member) satisfies all three of these conditions, our law firm wants to talk to you.Settlement Compensation Payouts for Xeljanz Lawsuits

-If you suffered a blood clot, stroke or similar type of event while taking Xeljanz contact the dangerous drug lawyers at Miller & Zois at 800-553-8082 on contact us online.
+If you suffered a blood clot, stroke, or similar type of event while taking this drug, call our Xeljanz lawyers at Miller & Zois at 800-553-8082 on contact us online.